-DUAL ENROLLMENT 1 CREDIT
+DUAL ENROLLMENT 1 WA CREDIT for 3 COLLEGE CREDITS

 Students may request to receive credit towards West Allegheny elective requirements for dual enrollment courses taken outside of West Allegheny affiliated programs in which they earned a "C" of better.
 The letter grade earned in the college course will appear on the West Allegheny transcript.